Victims of opioid crisis confront owners of OxyContin maker Purdue Pharma

 "No matter how much money you pay in a settlement or how many millions your family has spent on their reputation, the legacy of the Sackler family can never be changed.
 You will be remembered as what you are for destroying generations of promise."

-When the hearing started Thursday morning, the judge affirmed that David Sackler and Theresa Sackler were on the videoconference, with Dr. Richard Sackler on the phone and watching the video.
+When the hearing started Thursday morning, the judge affirmed that David Sackler and Theresa Sackler were on the video conference, with Richard Sackler on the phone and watching the video.

 The new agreement, reached earlier this month after eight states and the District of Columbia appealed a previous deal, does not provide protection to the Sackler families from any criminal liability.